 - Swollen abdomen

-Treatment for patients with intestinal atresia and stricture require an operation, and the exact type of operation varies depending on the location of the obstruction.
+Treatment for patients with intestinal atresia and stricture requires an operation, and the exact type of operation varies depending on the location of the obstruction.

 Before the operation, the patient must be stabilized.
-Excess intestinal contents and gas that contribute to bloating (bloating) are removed through a tube that is placed into the stomach through the mouth or nose.
+Excess intestinal contents and gas that contribute to bloating (bloating) are removed through a tube placed into the stomach through the mouth or nose.

 Duodenal atresia and stenosis are controlled by connecting the blocked segment of the duodenum to the portion of the duodenum just behind the obstruction.

 Also, a tube may be temporarily placed through a surgical opening in the abdominal wall (gastrostomy) to drain the stomach and protect the airways.
 This tube can also be used for feeding if needed.